 Finance and valuation experts say Amazon’s increasing valuation is as much based on potential for sales as anything else, while Walmart is facing realities as an older, more mature company facing potentially lackluster sales from the markets it has long dominated.

-“Valuations are in part predicated on future results and expectations of good future results,” says Mitchell D. Weiss, an adjunct finance professor at the
+“Valuations are in part predicated on future results and expectations of good future results,” says Mitchell D. Weiss, an adjunct finance professor at the??
+University of Hartford.

 So by giving analysts, who had expected a loss from the company in the second quarter, an unexpected profit, Amazon has perhaps inadvertently set an expectation for more profits in subsequent quarters.